 The procedure is relatively simple and is fairly quick, as well.
 The doctor will insert a hollow needle into the thyroid tissue to obtain cells that will be used for analysis.
 The process will be repeated a few times in various portions of the nodule, so there is enough information to analyze in the lab.
 Once the fluid and tissue samples are taken, they are put on a slide to be viewed by a specialist under a microscope.
 A determination is made usually at this point to see if the thyroid is cancerous or not.

 To aid the doctor in their thyroid cancer diagnosis, an ultrasound may be requested.
 The imaging that an ultrasound affords will provide evidence of whether the thyroid is fluid-filled or solid.
-The difference is that a solid nodule is more likely to be malignant.
-In addition, the imaging picks up all the nearby lymph nodes and thyroid nodules as well as providing a detailed guide as to where the needle should be placed for the Fine Needle Aspiration.
+The difference being that a solid nodule is more likely to be malignant.
+In addition, the imaging picks up all the nearby lymph nodes and thyroid nodules as well in providing a detailed guide as to where the needle should be placed for the Fine Needle Aspiration.

 Schedule your APPOINTMENTMAKE APPOINTMENT